Their Greatest Hits (1971–1975): Commercial performance

-Their Greatest Hits (1971–1975) debuted at number four on the U.S. Billboard 200 album chart and reached number one the following week, where it stayed for five weeks.
-It ranked number four on Billboards year-end album chart for 1976, and has been in and out of the Billboard 200 ever since.
+Their Greatest Hits (1971–1975) debuted at number 4 on the U.S. Billboard 200 album chart and reached number 1 the following week, where it stayed for five weeks.
+It ranked number 4 on Billboards year-end album chart for 1976, and has been in and out of the Billboard 200 ever since.
 In September 2025 it reached its 500th non-consecutive week.
-Of its 465 weeks on the Billboard Top Pop Catalog Albums chart, during which it was non eligible for main Billboard 200 chart, the album spent 15 non-consecutive weeks at number one.
+Of its 465 weeks on the Billboard Top Pop Catalog Albums chart, during which it was not eligible for the main album chart, the compilation spent 15 non-consecutive weeks at number one.

-The album has the distinction of being the first album to receive the RIAA's platinum certification, which was introduced in 1976 to recognize albums that ship one million copies in the United States.
-It received its first platinum certification a week after its release (on February 24, 1976), was certified 12 times platinum in August 1990, 14 times platinum in 1993, and 22 times platinum in 1995.
-On November 10, 1999, the album became the best-selling album of the 20th century in the United States when it was certified 26 times platinum.
+The album has the distinction of being the first album to receive the RIAA's Platinum certification, which was introduced in 1976 to recognize albums that ship one million copies in the United States.
+It received its first Platinum certification a week after its release (on February 24, 1976), was certified 12 times Platinum in August 1990, 14 times Platinum in 1993, and 22 times Platinum in 1995.
+On November 10, 1999, the album became the best-selling album of the 20th century in the United States when it was certified 26 times Platinum.
 In a 2001 radio interview, Randy Meisner said neither he nor Bernie Leadon were notified of the 1999 certification, "so we had to call and we finally received it."
-The album was certified 29 times platinum on January 30, 2006, and, in August 2018, it was certified 38 times platinum under a new system that tallies album and track sales as well as streams, surpassing Michael Jackson's Thriller (certified 34 times platinum) to again become the highest-certified album by the RIAA.
+The album was certified 29 times Platinum on January 30, 2006, and, in August 2018, it was certified 38 times Platinum under a new system that tallies album and track sales as well as streams, surpassing Michael Jackson's Thriller (certified 34 times Platinum) to again become the highest-certified album by the RIAA.
+In January 2026, Their Greatest Hits (1971–1975) became the first album in US history to be certified 4 times Diamond for selling over 40 million units alone in the country.

+Eagles c.
+1974: left to right Bernie Leadon, Glenn Frey, Don Henley, Randy Meisner, Don Felder, the band that recorded the songs presented on this album.